microsoft/playwright/docs/src/test-sharding-js.md

 ### Uploading shard report

 To merge individual reports they need to be copied into a shared location.
-GitHub Actions Artifacts is a convenient mechanism that lets you do that.
-By adding the following step after the test execution we upload blob report from each shard into GitHub Actions Artifact with name`blob-report-${{ github.run_attempt }}` (this is essentially a shared directory where each shard will copy its report to):
+GitHub Actions Artifacts is a convenient mechanism that lets you do that:

 ```yaml
 jobs: